How to Create a Safety Plan for Leaving an Abusive Relationship

 You don't just walk out the door.
 You plan.
 You prepare.
 You protect yourself.

-A safety plan is a personalised, practical guide for keeping yourself safe before, during, and after leaving.
+A safety plan is a personalized, practical guide for keeping yourself safe before, during, and after leaving.
 It's not about having everything perfect.
 It's about having options when you need them.

 What a Safety Plan Includes